Gardens

 'You should not cut hydrangeas back all the way every year, arbitrarily, or you won't have flowers on those hydrangeas that flower on old wood – the stems that came up the previous year,' he adds.

-If you do choose to cut back hydrangeas before the winter, then 'aim to do this before the first frosts.
-If you wait too long, the open cuttings from the dead branches could freeze and ruin your whole plant,' explains Chris Bonnett.
+If you do choose to cut back hydrangeas before the winter, then aim to do this before the first frosts.
+Waiting too long could leave the open cuts from dead branches freezing and hindering the health of your plant.

-Do so at the same time as you are cutting back other plants, such as the method you would adopt for overwintering geraniums.
+Do so at the same time as you are cutting back other plants, such as the method you would adopt for overwintering geraniums, using essential pruning tools - like these pruning shears from Amazon.

 To prepare hydrangeas for winter in colder areas, add a thick layer of mulch around the base of the plants to protect the crown and roots from freezing temperatures.